Will Anybody Notice?

 Truth Or Myth?

 I was told about a ‘scratch hack’ many years ago that removes light scratches from car paintwork, within seconds and cost virtually nothing.
 Sounds to good to be true right?
-I’m talking about the trade (no so) secret of the commonly used product WD40.
+I’m talking about the trade (not so) secret of the commonly used product WD40.
 I often wondered if it was true but never had a reason to find out.
 If I had a problem with paint, I would correct and protect it properly.

 A little about WD40 first.